Alcohol Addiction and Abuse

 Recent reporting indicates that about 16 million people over the age of 12 are struggling with some level of alcohol dependence in the US alone.
 That’s eight times the national rate for opioid abuse, and the numbers continue to climb each year.
 The rate of alcohol use disorder (AUD) grew by 49 percent in the first decade of the 2000s.

-This makes alcohol America’s number one substance abuse problem.
+This statistic makes alcohol America’s number one substance abuse problem.

 Alcohol Abuse Statistics and Facts You Should Know